 Microaggressions are everyday comments and questions that can be hurtful or stigmatizing to marginalized people and groups.
 Microaggressions are subtle, and the person committing the microaggression may have no idea that their comments are harmful.

 For example, a common comment that transgender people may hear is, “You don’t look trans!”
 This is often phrased as a compliment, however it implies that being transgender is a negative thing, or that all people want to be perceived as cisgender.
 Since microaggressions are subtle, do your best and listen to any feedback you may receive.
 If someone’s feelings are hurt by something you’ve said or done, take the time to understand and to learn from the experience.

 What To Do If You’ve Offended Someone

 While we rarely intend to hurt others, common mistakes such as forgetting a person’s pronouns, using their birth name instead of their chosen name, or misgendering a person can hurt feelings or even put another person’s safety at risk.
 In these moments, it’s good to have a roadmap for how to make things right.
-We recommend the three simple steps of listening, being accountable, and doing better next time.

 Unfortunately, it’s common to avoid listening to those we’ve hurt whether intentional or not, as it inspires uncomfortable feelings of guilt and shame.
 Stay in your discomfort and be willing to listen, because this is how we can grow.